ISIQuiz/ISIQuiz.github.io/en/README.md

 ISIQuiz is a project that was developed with the intention of helping a student to review the key concepts of a university course, verifying the completeness of the knowledge acquired during the study.
-The objective was achieved with the design of an fun-to-use application with multiple choice questions and feedbacks.
+The objective was achieved with the design of a fun-to-use application with multiple-choice questions and feedback.
-The purpose of ISIQuiz is therefore to gamify the pre-exam review through a stimulating tool that enables students to feel more confident on their preparation, to collaborate adding their questions, and to track their progress.
+The purpose of ISIQuiz is therefore to gamify the pre-exam review through a stimulating tool that enables students to feel more confident in their preparation, to collaborate by adding their questions, and to track their progress.

 ## User Guide